jayjanssenstarware/kn_pcip/readme.md

 ##Vagrant changes

 In Vagrant file, expose an additional port (8025 in this example).
 You'll probably have to halt and restart the vagrant image once the changes are done.
+This is purely for testing purposes.

 ##Copy Jar